opensemanticworld/pgstack/README.md

 ### Client

 Go to "clients" and create a new one with name `postgrest`.
-Choose access type "public", and define the redirecturi to `https://login.<domain>` for now.
+Choose access type "public", and define the redirecturi e.g. to `https://login.<domain>` for now.

 Set the following settings:
 ```